jadijadi/lpic1book/1024_use_debian_package_management.md

 ![aptitude sample](http://www.ibm.com/developerworks/linux/library/l-lpic1-v3-102-4/fig-102-4-2.gif)

 ## other tools
 there is gui tools like "synaptic" and "update manager".
-These will Searck, Update, Upgrade, Install, Remove via a graphical user interface and are present in many distributions.
+These will Search, Update, Upgrade, Install, Remove via a graphical user interface and are present in many distributions.
 This is ubuntu software center:

 ![Ubuntu Software Center](http://screenshots.debian.net/screenshots/s/software-center/10674_large.png)